 - A Worker Engaged in Unprofessional Behaviors

 If a worker was injured while under the influence of drugs or alcohol, violated safety guidelines, engaged in “horseplaying”, etc., then their claim can be denied.
 Generally, it can be difficult to appeal when a workers’ compensation claim is denied for these reasons.
-However, workers’ compensation lawyers in Queens, NY, can help if there was foul play.
+However, workers’ compensation lawyers, can help if there was foul play.
 A workplace can fabricate a story to deny your claim.
 Our friends at Polsky, Shouldice & Rosen, P.C can help if your workers’ compensation gets denied.